augoodma/SER321-Module5/README.md

 ## SER321-Module5 Activity 1

+!!!NOTE: THIS ASSIGNMENT WAS COMPLETED USING THE ORIGINALLY RELEASED HOMEWORK PDF!!!

 Task 1:

 1. The main structure of this code is that it distributes the merge sort algorithm across several localhost threads (theoretically over a network) to execute the task of sorting an array of integers.
 It begins by breaking the array into halves and passing each half to either a Branch object which will halve it again or a Sorter object which will sort its segment.
 Both object types utilize function 'peek' and 'remove' functions to accomplish their tasks.
 The advantage of this distributed systems is that, as a recurisive function, merge sort can use a lot of memory.
 This system breaks spreads memory consumption across threads.
 The disadvantage is that the strengths of merge sort are its speed and run time consistency, which, by distributing over a network, is degraded/subject to network stability.